ldpercy/year-clock/task/add interactivity.md

 So what I'd like, and what I'm slowly moving towards with all of this, is having a single functions like:

-	setupPage()									// do whatevers necessary to get the page setup and ready drawClock(element, theme, config, date)		// draw a clock into the element with $parameters fooClock.setDate(lastChristmas)				// update the date for a clock fooClock.setTheme()							// live update the theme for a clock, keep the date fooClock.setStyle('dark')					// live update the styles for a clock fooClock.setLanguage('klingon')				// live update the localisation for a clock
+	setupPage()									// do whatever's necessary to get the page setup and ready drawClock(element, theme, config, date)		// draw a clock into the element with some $parameters fooClock.setDate(lastChristmas)				// update the display date for a clock fooClock.setTheme()							// live update the theme for a clock, keep the date fooClock.setStyle('dark')					// live update the styles for a clock fooClock.setLanguage('klingon')				// live update the localisation for a clock